sleepingkingstudios/incunabulum/campaigns/lutes/adventures/index.md

 ### Summer 2258

+7 Dragon
+: Aoife leaves Jewel for the town of Oakhurst, renowned for its midsummer music festival.
+Along the way, she meets the mysterious investigator Lily, who accompanies her on her journey.

+9 Dragon
+: Aoife and Lily arrive in Oakhurst.

+14 Dragon
+: Aoife and Lily leave Oakhurst to return to Jewel.

 15 Dragon
 : The Summer Solstice.
 : [Fire Serpent Pass]({{site.baseurl}}/campaigns/lutes/setting/geography#fire-serpent-pass) erupts, isolating the Sapphire Coast from the rest of the kingdom of Amaranth.